 Participating in student organizations is a valuable way to make connections and develop professionally.
 Potential employers often want to know that you took an active role in your field as a student.
 The Lawrence Herbert School of Communication invites you to participate in our community by becoming involved in one or more of the organizations described below.
 For more information, you should contact a faculty advisor.

 One look at the clubs described here shows how diverse our student organizations are.
 But we can grow, too.
 If you don't see an organization that meets your needs or interests, you can find other students who share those interests and start your own organization.
-Each organization on this list was created by someone like you, someone who wanted to get together with those who shared social, intellectual, and professional interests.
+Each organization on this list was created by someone like you—someone who wanted to get together with others who shared their social, intellectual, and professional interests.